Northern | US

 4. Shalom Sauaso (Australia School’s Girls)

-If you haven’t heard of Shalom Sauaso, after this tournament you certainly would have.
+If you haven’t heard of Shalom Sauaso, after this tournament you certainly will.
 Sauaso has played for the Brisbane Broncos NRLW team this year, the Queensland Reds in the Super Rugby Women’s competition and was named in the 2024 Pacific Four Wallaroos squad.
 Sauaso also won MVP of the 2023 Global Youth 7’s tournament, playing for the Australia 7’s U18 team.
 As for this weekend’s action at Dilworth, Sauaso was destructive with the ball in hand, a brick wall on defence, while adding the extras with conversions too.
 Sauaso was most effective on the defensive side of the ball, always popping up at the ruck, counter-rucking and winning penalties for her team.
 Every time there was a ruck needing to be cleaned out, Sauaso was there for the Australia School Girls.
 There’s also clear leadership skills there, helping teammates throughout the weekend in more ways than just on the field.
 One of those players you watch once, and know it won’t be the last you see of them.
 Whatever Shalom Sauaso puts her mind to with an oval-shaped ball in hand, you wouldn’t bet against her.

 5. Rhani Hagan (Australia U18)